全球系列大賽

 OR

-J. Brahms – One complete sonata for piano and violin
+J. Brahms – One of the following complete sonatas for piano and violin

 • Violin Sonata No. 1 in G major, Op.
 78